Beyond Flat Unknown Labels in Open-World Object Detection: Introduction

-To address this safety gap, recent research on open-world object detection (OWOD) \citep{ORE, ucowod, yu2023ocpl, 2bpcd, OWDETR, PROB} has focused on detecting OOD objects and label them as \textit{Unknown}.
+To address this safety gap, recent research on \gls{owod} \cite{OWOD, 2bpcd, OWDETR, PROB, luo2024opendetd, xi2024ktcn} has focused on detecting \gls{ood} objects and label them as \textit{Unknown}.
 However, simply localizing unknown objects is not sufficient.
 When encountering something unfamiliar, humans rarely assign a generic \textit{Unknown} label but instead categorize it into broader, semantically meaningful groups.
 For instance, at a fruit market, an unfamiliar object resembling an orange would more likely be regarded as an \textit{Unknown Fruit} rather than just an \textit{Unknown Object}.
 Applying this idea to object detection can be highly beneficial.
-If an autonomous vehicle detects an e-scooter ahead as an \textit{Unknown Vehicle}, the system can infer that the object might exhibit potential movement and therefore wait.
-In contrast, if a construction barrier is detected and categorized as an \textit{Unknown Obstacle}, the planner should instead generate a bypass trajectory, since the object is expected to remain stationary.
+If an autonomous vehicle detects a deer ahead as an \textit{Unknown Animal}, the system can infer that the object might exhibit potential movement and therefore wait.
+In contrast, if a construction barrier is detected and categorized as an \textit{Unknown Obstacle}, the vehicle should instead generate a bypass trajectory, since the object is expected to remain stationary.

 Building on this idea, we propose incorporating a hierarchical taxonomy of objects to derive more information of unknown objects.
-The proposed framework, TARO, is designed to localize both known and unknown objects.
+The proposed framework, BOUND, is designed to localize both known and unknown objects.
 Known objects are classified into their fine-grained categories, represented by the leaf nodes of the taxonomy, while unknown objects are assigned to coarser categories at higher levels of the hierarchy.

-Our main contributions are as follows: \begin{itemize} \item We extend the standard OWOD setting by introducing the task of categorizing unknown objects into meaningful coarse categories, rather than treating them as a single undifferentiated class. \item We present TARO, which integrates (i) a sparsemax-based objectness head for predicting whether a bounding box encloses a valid object, independent of category, (ii) a hierarchy-aware classification module enforcing consistent predictions across taxonomic levels, and (iii) hierarchy-guided relabeling for auxiliary supervision of objectness. \item We conduct extensive experiments on multiple OWOD benchmarks, showing that TARO achieves high unknown recall, effectively categorizes unknown objects into coarse categories, and significantly reduces confusion between known and unknown objects. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We extend the standard \gls{owod} setting by introducing the task of categorizing unknown objects into meaningful coarse categories, rather than treating them as a single undifferentiated class. \item We present BOUND, which integrates (i) a sparsemax-based objectness head for predicting whether a bounding box encloses a valid object, independent of category, (ii) a hierarchy-aware classification module enforcing taxonomic consistency, and (iii) hierarchy-guided relabeling for auxiliary supervision of objectness. \item Experiments show that BOUND improves unknown recall without sacrificing known-class mAP, supports hierarchical categorization, and demonstrates strong generalization. \end{itemize}